 According to Wikipedia:

-A Walk-In is a new age concept of a person whose original soul has departed his or her body and has been replaced with a new soul, either temporarily or permanently.
+A Walk-In is a new age concept of a person whose original soul has departed his/her/their body.
+At which time, a new soul/entity replaces the old, either temporarily or permanently.

 According to Montgomery: